-The on the job assignment involves responding to a PG claim, and drafting up a settlement offer.
+The on the job assignment involves responding to a Personal Grievance claim, and drafting up a settlement offer.

 This module takes you through using specific change tools through a case study so that you are fully prepared to drive change in your business including:

 Your on the job assignment involves planning and reviewing a change initiative.